 - In a subverted way, Kyubey of Puella Magi Madoka Magica.
-His goal is to stop the heat death of the universe, by making young girls make a contract with him, become Puella Magi, in which they will be doomed to despair, furthering him further to the aforementioned goal.
+His goal is to stop the heat death of the universe, by making young girls make a contract with him, become Puella Magi, in which they will be doomed to despair and become witches, the very monsters they fight, bringing him closer to the aforementioned goal.
 Kyubey doesn't necessarily enjoy the role, but he's unabashed in driving girls in despair, as he thinks that having emotions to think that despair is bad... is a mental defect.
 But on that revelation, we all know that Kyubey is the closest thing the series got for Big Bad.

 "The number of plans you have devised are equal to the amount of hopes you have.
 So, I will simply crush them all."

 - Ulquiorra spends every interaction with Ichigo attempting to dash any hopes he has.
 He does this to the point that during their final battle, he could finished Ichigo off just in his second form alone, but transformed into his third one just to emphasized how screwed Ichigo truly was.
 He also does this with Orihime, although her humanity starts to rub off on him.

 - Aizen says this line to Urahara, Isshin and Yoruichi: